 Calculating COGS can be challenging.
 It requires a company to keep complete and accurate records for the GAAP calculations reported on financial statements and, separately, to support a tax return.
 A company’s inventory management, from both the physical and valuation perspectives, must be precise.
 Purchases and production costs must be tracked during the year.

 All of the above can become exponentially more complicated when volumes and product lines increase.
-For companies with many SKUs, the best approach to calculating COGS will be a robust accounting system that’s tied to inventory management.
+For companies with many SKUs, the best approach to calculating COGS is a robust accounting system integrated with inventory management.

 Calculate Your COGS With NetSuite

-NetSuite Cloud Accounting provides the perfect solution to manage these complexities.
-With NetSuite, businesses have access to a comprehensive, real-time view of their financials, which is essential for accurate COGS calculation.
-The software supports streamlined data entry and accounting processes, both of which reduce the potential for errors that can affect COGS, gross profit and, ultimately, financial statement accuracy.
-Integration with other business systems, such as NetSuite Inventory Management, enables detailed tracking of inventory levels, purchases and production costs, all of which feed into the COGS.
-By connecting the dots between sales, inventory management and overall financial management, NetSuite ensures that businesses have the insights they need to manage COGS effectively, which is crucial for maintaining profitability and competitive pricing.
+NetSuite Cloud Accounting provides businesses with a comprehensive, real-time view of their financials for accurate COGS calculation.
+The software supports automated data entry and accounting processes to reduce errors that can affect COGS, gross profit, and, ultimately, financial statement accuracy.
+Integration with other business systems, such as NetSuite Inventory Management, unlocks detailed tracking of inventory levels, purchases, and production costs, to feed into the COGS.
+By integrating between sales, inventory management, and overall financial management, NetSuite gives businesses the insights they need to manage COGS effectively.

 Plan & Forecast